achydenius/oscilloscope-graphics/README.md

 # Oscilloscope Graphics for Teensy microcontroller

-The library is being developed with with [Teensy 3.6](https://www.pjrc.com/store/teensy36.html) but other Teensys with two DACs might work as well.
+The library is being developed with [Teensy 3.6](https://www.pjrc.com/store/teensy36.html) but other Teensys with two DACs might work as well.

 ![Picture of oscilloscope running an example](https://raw.githubusercontent.com/achydenius/oscilloscope-graphics/master/media-lab-demo-day.jpg)